ASCII

-ASCII lacks code-points for characters with diacritical marks and therefore does not directly support terms or names such as résumé, jalapeño, or René.
+ASCII lacks code-points for characters with diacritical marks and therefore does not directly support terms or names such as résumé, jalapeño, or naïve.
 But, depending on hardware and software support, some diacritical marks can be rendered by overwriting a letter with a backtick (`) or tilde (~).

 The Internet Assigned Numbers Authority (IANA) prefers the name US-ASCII for this character encoding.

 ASCII is one of the IEEE milestones.